What Is the Typical Recovery Time After Endovascular Interventions

 How long do I need to stay in the hospital after endovascular intervention?

-Most patients stay for 1–2 days for standard procedures.
-More complex cases may need 2–4 days, depending on the procedure and recovery rate.
+Most patients stay 1–2 days for standard procedures.
+More complex cases may require 2–4 days, depending on the procedure type and individual recovery rate.

 When can I return to work after endovascular treatment?

-Office workers typically return in 1–2 weeks, while those in physically demanding jobs might take 2–6 weeks depending on procedure complexity and healing progress.
+Office workers typically return within 1–2 weeks.
+Those in physically demanding roles may need 2–6 weeks depending on procedure complexity and healing progress.

 What activities should I avoid during recovery?

-Avoid heavy lifting (over 10 pounds), strenuous exercise, and prolonged sitting or standing for the first 2–6 weeks.
-Gentle walking is encouraged from day one.
+Avoid heavy lifting over 10 pounds, strenuous exercise, and prolonged sitting or standing for the first 2–6 weeks.
+Gentle walking is encouraged from day one to support circulation and prevent clot formation.

 How often will I need follow-up appointments?

-The first follow-up is scheduled within 2–4 weeks, followed by imaging at 6 months and then annually for life to ensure treatment success and early detection of any issues.
+The first follow-up is typically scheduled within 2–4 weeks, followed by imaging at 6 months, and then annually for life to ensure treatment success and early detection of any issues.

 Are there long-term restrictions after endovascular intervention?

-Most patients return to normal activities within 6–8 weeks.
-Continued cardiovascular health monitoring and risk management are key to long-term success.
+Most patients return to full normal activities within 6–8 weeks.
+Continued cardiovascular health monitoring and ongoing risk management are key to long-term success.

 Customize Consent Preferences